okfn/vendorjs/README.txt

-This is a common repo for storing javascript (and some css) vendor libraries for use as a submodule across a variety of Open Knowledge Foundatoin (or other) projects.
+This is a common repo for storing javascript (and some css) vendor libraries for use as a submodule across a variety of Open Knowledge Foundation (or other) projects.

 ## Repository layout